Fort Eustis median real estate price is $230,432, which is less expensive than 75.1% of Virginia neighborhoods and 65.1% of all U.S. neighborhoods.

 In addition, if you love row houses and attached homes, you will probably really like the Fort Eustis neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
 In fact, 50.5% of the residential real estate here is classified as row houses and attached homes.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Fort Eustis neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Fort Eustis neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 71.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.6% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Fort Eustis neighborhood has more Brazilian and Jamaican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 0.8% of this neighborhood's residents have Brazilian ancestry and 2.7% have Jamaican ancestry.